 National ACCS Blakey Prize in Fine Arts Winners

-Since the very first Blakey Prize in Fine Arts competition began in 2015, six Rockbridge students have won either first or second prize.
-This is more than any other ACCS school in the country.
-All member schools are invited to submit artwork in the drawing and painting categories; these are given anonymous labels for judging.
+All ACCS (Association of Classical Christian Schools) member schools are invited to submit one student's artwork for the national ACCS Blakey Prize in Fine Arts Competition in both the drawing and painting categories; these submissions are given anonymous labels for judging.
+Since the very first Blakey Prize in Fine Arts Competition began in 2015, seven Rockbridge students have won either first or second prize in this national competition—more than any other ACCS school in the country.
 Thanks be to God for our dedicated art teachers who help the students see and create beauty.
 As John Ruskin said:

 All great art is the expression of man's delight in God's work, not in his own.

 Emma Leeman (11th grade), More Through Less, 2nd prize in painting, 2023, 18" x 24", acrylic on gessoboard

 Artist statement: Several years ago, my father, sister, and I visited the Maasai tribe in Kenya, Africa.
 These people lived far from modern society.
 I photographed women as they participated in a traditional dance and was struck by the joy I saw as they danced together.
 It was obvious how little these people had.
 Despite the scarcity of material goods, their hearts soared as they danced and sang together.
 “What brings them such joy?”
 I asked myself.
 This experience inspired me to paint the women and the beauty that I found within their culture.
 Although they have little compared to the average modern American, it seemed as if they were rich in that they found happiness in their community, unity, and love for one another.
 I often assume that material goods will satisfy me, yet these people have truly found more through less.